 Praised for her excellent concerts and her varied technical skills (Frankfurter Allgemeine Zeitung), the pianist Sophie Patey performs as soloist and in diverse chamber music settings in North America, Europe, Asia and Africa.
+In January 2023, she was invited to perform Ligeti Piano Concerto with the conductor Manuel Nawri and the WDR-Sinfonieorchester.
 Some of her chamber music partners include soloists of the Royal Concertgebouw Orchestra, the Mahler Chamber Orchestra, the Chamber Orchestra of Europe, the Hessische-Rundfunk-Sinfonieorchester, the Frankfurter Opern- und Museumsorchester, Ensemble Modern.
 As a chamber and orchestra musician, she performed in the Berliner Philharmonie, Concertgebouw Amsterdam, Konzerthaus Berlin, Laieszhalle Philharmonie Essen, Alte Oper Frankfurt, Oper Frankfurt, ZKM Karlsruhe, Festival Présences in Aix-en-Provence, International Musikinstitut Darmstadt, at the Gasteig and the Prinzregenten Theater in Munich.
-Her concerts have been broadcasted on the Bayerischen Rundfunk, RadioFrance, Radio4Netherlands and on the Swiss Radio DRS.
+Her concerts have been broadcasted on the Bayerischen Rundfunk, WestDeutscheRundfunk, RadioFrance, Radio4Netherlands and on the Swiss Radio DRS.

-Following her studies at the Musikhochschule Cologne under the tutelage of Prof. Dr. Florence Millet, she completed her Doctorate in Musical Arts from the studio of Gilbert Kalish at the State University of New York, Stony Brook, where she received chamber music coaching from the Emerson String Quartet.
+Following her studies at the Hochschule für Musik und Tanz in Cologne under the tutelage of Prof. Dr. Florence Millet, she completed her Doctorate in Musical Arts from the studio of Gilbert Kalish at the State University of New York, Stony Brook, where she received chamber music coaching from the Emerson String Quartet.
 Contemporary music is one of her speciality.
 Through her collaborations with composers such as Thomas Adès, Luca Francesconi, Martin Matalon and Johannes Maria Staud, she premiered many pieces and was offered a scholarship at the International Ensemble Modern Academy in Frankfurt.